CiscoDevNet/sastre-ansible/cisco/sastre/docs/cisco.sastre.encrypt_module.rst

 Synopsis
 --------
-- The encrypt module can encrypt values using target vManage keys.
-Used to generate CRYPT_CLUSTER encrypted values, which can only be decrypted by the target vManage.
+- This encrypt module connects to SD-WAN vManage using HTTP REST to convert plain clear text value to encrypted value

 Parameters